BaderLab/saber/README.md

 ### Usage

 You can interact with Saber as a command line tool, web-service or via the Juypter notebooks.
+If you created a virtual environment, remember to activate it first.

 #### Command line tool